 The Full Moon program takes place against the backdrop of the Great House Pueblo at the top of Chimney Rock Mesa.
-The program includes an informative lecture on topics specific to the Chimney Rock site, such as the ancestral Puebloan culture, archaeoastronomy theories, or area geology.
-Then, guests watch the full moon rise to the music of Charles Martinez' Native American flute.
-(This moon-rise does not occur between the spires.)
+Beginning about an hour before moonrise, an informative lecture on topics specific to the Chimney Rock site (ancestral Puebloan culture, archaeoastronomy theories, area geology, etc.) is followed by the music of Charles Martinez’ Native American flute as the full moon rises.
+(This moonrise does not occur between the spires.)
 You'll be torn between looking west to see the spectacular sunset and focusing on the eastern mountain range to see the first sliver of moon.

 Select a date to see a list of times